kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument or an arcane focus as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Bonus Skills
-When you join the College of the Beguiler at 1st level, you gain proficiency with Deception and Persuasion.
+When you join the College of the Beguiler at 1st level, you gain 2 additional skill points to spend on Speechcraft.

 ### Cloaked Casting
-At 3rd level, you learn how to use your cunning to cast your spells with deadly effect.
+You have learnt how to use your cunning to cast your spells with deadly effect.
 When you cast an Enchantment or Illusion spell on a target, you may spend 1 use of your Bardic Inspiration dice to ignore either its verbal or somatic component, and give the creature disadvantage on its saving throw against your spell.

 ### Additional Magical Secrets
-At 6th level, you learn two Illusion or Enchantment spells of your choice from any class.
-A spell you choose must be of a level you can cast, or a cantrip.
-The chosen spells count as bard spells for you but don't count against the number of bard spells you know, and you can cast each once per day without wpending a spell slot.
+Learn two Illusion or Enchantment spells of your choice from any class.
+A spell you choose must be of a level you can cast or a cantrip.
+The chosen spells count as bard spells for you but don't count against the number of bard spells you know, and you can cast each once per day without spending a spell slot.

 ### Surprise Casting
-At 14th level, you gain the ability to make a creature unaware of your magical influence on it.
-When you cast an enchantment spell to charm one or more creatures, you can alter one creature's understanding so that it remains unaware of being charmed.
+You are able to make a creature unaware of your magical influence on it.
+When you cast an Enchantment spell to charm one or more creatures, you can alter one creature's understanding so that it remains unaware of being charmed or that a spell has been cast.

 Additionally, when the spell expires, you can try to make the creature forget some of the time it spent charmed.
 The creature must succeed on an Intelligence saving throw against your bard spell save DC or lose a number of hours of memories up to 1 + your Charisma modifier.
 The amount of time can't exceed the duration of your spell, but you can choose the exact stretch of time lost.